Chart Color Schemes

 An assessment of population growth drivers in Beaumaris reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of the Beaumaris (Vic.) statistical area (Lv2) is around 14,841.
-This reflects a growth of 894 people since the 2021 Census, which reported a population of 13,947.
-The change is inferred from AreaSearch's estimation of the resident population at 14,344 following examination of ABS' ERP data release in June 2024 and an additional 70 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Beaumaris (Vic.)'s population is estimated at around 14,841 as of Feb 2026.
+This reflects an increase of 894 people since the 2021 Census, which reported a population of 13,947 people.
+The change is inferred from the resident population of 14,344 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 69 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,865 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Beaumaris (Vic.)
-(SA2) has shown a growth rate of 6.4% since the Census, which is within 2.1 percentage points of the SA4 region's 8.5%, indicating competitive growth fundamentals.
-Overseas migration was primarily responsible for population growth in recent periods.
+Beaumaris' 6.4% growth since census positions it within 2.3 percentage points of the SA4 region (8.7%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023 and adjusts using a method of weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Beaumaris (Vic.)
-(SA2) is expected to increase by just below the median of national statistical areas, with an anticipated expansion of 1,132 persons by 2041, reflecting a total gain of 4.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, a population increase just below the median of national statistical areas is expected, with the suburb of Beaumaris (Vic.) expected to expand by 1,133 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 4.3% in total over the 17 years.

 Frequently Asked Questions - Population